luffy-yu/DSRG-CAFFE-DIGITS-ENV/README.md

 # DSRG-CAFFE-DIGITS-ENV
 DSRG Caffe DIGITS Env

-## How to build a environment containing CAFFE and DIGITS which can reproduce DSRG paper result **without root permission** On Ubuntu 16.04 LTS
+## How to build an environment containing CAFFE and DIGITS which can reproduce DSRG paper result **without root permission** On Ubuntu 16.04 LTS

 ### **Python Version 2.7.16**